cloudflare/cloudflare-docs/content/workers/languages/python/packages/_index.md

 <!-- TODO — need section here that maps Pyodide releases to compatibility dates and flags, so that someone can understand, for a given compatibility date, which Pyodide version will be used, and which version of Python this includes, and which packages at which versions will be provided. -->

-### Supported Packages
+## Supported Packages

+Any pure Python package (no C extensions or code in other languages) with a wheel on [PyPI](https://pypi.org/) can be used in Workers.

-As of March 24, 2024, the following Python packages are supported in Workers:
+Additionally, as of March 24, 2024, the following Python packages are provided directly by the Workers runtime:

 - aiohttp: 3.9.3
 - aiohttp-tests: 3.9.3